Climate of Ecuador

-The climate of Ecuador is generally tropical and varies with altitude and region, due to differences in elevation and, to a degree, in proximity to the equator.

 Ecuador map of Köppen climate classification.

-The coastal lowlands in the western part of Ecuador are typically warm with temperatures in the region of 25 °C. Coastal areas are affected by ocean currents and are hot and rainy between January and April.

-The weather in Quito is consistent with that of a subtropical highland climate.
-The average temperature during the day is 21 °C, which generally falls to an average of 10 °C at night.
-The average temperature annually is 18 °C. There are two seasons in the city: dry and wet.
-The dry season runs from June to September and the wet season is from October to May.
+Ecuador’s climate is complex and shaped by interacting factors such as its equatorial location, atmospheric and oceanic circulation patterns, and significant topographic barriers within a relatively small geographic area.
+The country is divided into four natural regions: the Coastal Region (La Costa), the Amazon Region (Oriente/Eastern), the Andean Highlands (Sierra), and the Galápagos Islands (Insular Region).

+Across all four regions, average temperatures remain relatively stable due to Ecuador’s equatorial location.
+In contrast, precipitation varies widely from heavy seasonal shifts on the coast and highlands to persistent rainfall in the Amazon.
+Climate modes associated with the nearby Pacific and Atlantic oceans, including the El Niño-Southern Oscillation (ENSO), cause additional effects on Ecuador’s climate.
+These interactions can produce extreme weather causing periods of intense rainfall, drought, flooding, and landslides.

+The climate is changing as human activities increase greenhouse gas concentrations in the atmosphere.
+This change can be seen through temperature increases, shifting rainfall patterns, retreating glaciers, and changing ecosystems, all of which contribute to increasing water scarcity and environmental vulnerability in coastal and eastern regions.

 Effects of climate change

 Protesters in Quito during the September 2019 climate strikes.

 Ecuador has a diverse geography and is very vulnerable to climate change.
 Antisana, Cotopaxi, Chimborazo, Cayambe, the Ilinizas (north and south), El Altar, and Carihuairazo are the seven glaciers of Ecuador.
 These glaciers are all located on volcanic craters that are affected by the greenhouse effect.
 Because of global warming glacier Carihuairazo has already lost 96% of its glacier surface.
 With the continued worsening of climate change, Carihuairazo can disappear within five years.
 By the end of 2018, there was an average nationwide loss of 53% of glacier coverage.
 Glacier shrinkage is a natural phenomenon that has existed; however, in the last 20 years climate change has exacerbated shrinkage.
 These glaciers in Ecuador play a major role in the climate because they gather the atmospheric circulation from the Pacific and the humidity of the Amazon region.